A. J. Pollock: Chicago White Sox

 On April 1, 2022, Pollock was traded to the Chicago White Sox in exchange for Craig Kimbrel.
 Overall in 2022, Pollock appeared in 138 games hitting to a .245 average with 14 home runs and 56 RBIs.
-Pollock declined his option for 2023 making him a free agent.
+On November 8, Pollock declined his option for the 2023 season and became a free agent.

 Seattle Mariners

 On January 12, 2023, Pollock signed a one-year, $7 million contract with the Seattle Mariners.

+Prior to the trade, Pollock appeared in 49 games for Seattle, batting .173/.225/.323 (all career lows), with 5 homers and 15 RBIs.

+San Francisco Giants

+On July 31, 2023, Pollock and Mark Mathias were traded to the San Francisco Giants in exchange for cash considerations or a player to be named later.
+Pollock went hitless in five games for the Giants before he was released by the team on September 5.

 International career

 Pollock played for the United States national baseball team at the 2011 Pan American Games.

+Coaching career

+On March 8, 2024, it was announced that Pollock had joined the Seattle Mariners during spring training as a volunteer assistant coach.

 Personal life

 Pollock became engaged to his girlfriend, Kate, in March 2014.
 They met at Notre Dame, where Kate played for the lacrosse team.
 They were married after the 2014 season.
-In May 2020, Pollock and his wife welcomed a daughter at only 24 weeks old, and she spent 128 days in the hospital after her birth.
+In May 2020, Pollock and his wife welcomed a daughter at only 24 weeks of gestation, and she spent 128 days in the hospital after her birth.
 The family resides in Phoenix, Arizona.